Len Diprose trophy

 Players are reminded of the importance of maintaining an acceptable speed of play during competitions.
 There have been several complaints made regarding slow play recently.
 This has an impact on the groups playing behind a 'slow' group and also the golfers playing behind our competition.
 If you cannot keep up with the group in front you have a duty to allow the group behind to play through (assuming they are ready to do so).
-Please note the rule at the bottom of this page.

 Please ensure that you report to the starter on the 1st Tee - READY TO PLAY at least 20 minutes before your stated tee time.
 If players have dropped out it may be necessary to move people up the list.